kolbjornkelly/the-web-developer-bootcamp-2021/README.md

 ### Exercise 6 - Forms

 The task is to make a login-like page consisting of username and password inputs with placeholder texts, and a register-button.

+### Marathon Registration Project

+The task is to make a registration form for a fictive fun run.
+Should include proper use of input types, labels, placeholders, etc...